 I don’t think you really care about me waxing poetic about spring, however.

-When spring arrives, I always think about this Quinoa Spring Salad from my book Vive le Vegan.
+When spring arrives, I always think about this Quinoa Spring Salad from way back, my second cookbook book Vive le Vegan.

 You can also play with the salad dressing used in this dish.
 My original recipe called for the ‘simple cider vinaigrette’ from my Vive le Vegan cookbook.
 It’s a punchy apple cider vinaigrette that is easy to make with just a few ingredients.

 With that, I’ll leave you with this Quinoa Spring Salad.
-I’ve adapted it slightly from the original.
-I think you’ll love it! x Dreena
+I’ve adapted it slightly from the original, and along with either the Citrus-Tahini Dressing or Buddha Dressing, I think you’ll love it! x Dreena

 Quinoa Spring Salad